tele1/tele1/README.md

 Remember about this, when you send anything over the internet.
 ```

-Some pages may not display correctly because I am only testing using Markdown.
+Some pages may not display correctly because I am testing using Markdown.